 KNX in an IoT world

-Various Internet of Things (IoT) ecosystems for smart homes, smart buildings, smart communities and even smart cities become part of this broader picture as well with standardization and interoperability also remaining essential in the evolution of IoT and the various parts of our built environment where it’s used.
+Various IoT ecosystems for smart homes, smart buildings, smart communities, smart offices, and even smart cities become part of this broader picture as well with standardization and interoperability also remaining essential in the evolution of IoT and the various parts of our built environment where it’s used.

 The formation of a working group in the Zigbee Alliance, called Project Connected Home over IP, whereby Amazon, Apple, Google, and the Zigbee Alliance with its several leading smart home automation members joined forces, is recent proof of this need.
 And, of course, standards issues continue to hinder the broader IoT market.